danuecumaster/ECUMaster-Black-ESP32-Bluetooth-Display/README.md

 3. Edit LVGL and eSPI config if needed.
 4. Edit the code - Use your MAC address or use Bluetooth name and Pin.
 5. Upload to ESP32
+6. Optional - Connect an active 3.0-3.3V buzzer to GPIO Pin 22 (for warnings/CEL)
-6. Pair with ECUMaster Black BT adapter
+7. Pair with ECUMaster Black BT adapter
-7. Enjoy real-time data on-screen!
+8. Enjoy real-time data on-screen!

 ---